ParveshM/Netflix_Clone/README.md

 ### Deployment

-Deploy the app to a hosting platform like Netlify, Vercel, or GitHub Pages.
+Deploy the app to a hosting platform like Netlify, Vercel, or GitHub Pages.🚀

 ### Contributing

 Contributions are welcome!
-Feel free to open issues and pull requests.
+Feel free to open issues and pull requests. 🙌

-Acknowledgements
+### Acknowledgements

-[TMDB](https://developer.themoviedb.org/docs/getting-started) for providing the movie database API Inspiration for UI and design from Netflix`
+- [TMDB](https://developer.themoviedb.org/docs/getting-started) for providing the movie database API
+- Inspiration for UI and design from Netflix 🌟